harrislapiroff/chromamine.com/src/posts/contra-calling-2022-2023.md

 One of the great pleasures of calling these past couple years has been the chance to provide some mentorship and opportunity to newer callers, even in my own still-learning state.
 I had the chance to share the stage with two up-and-coming callers over the past year and have since watched them rocket off onto their own successful calling careers.[^3]

 I've spent a lot of time thinking about what kind of a caller I am.
-Some callers have a lot of on stage charisma – they're Performers with a capital P. I'm not sure that's ever going to be me; I try to evoke a friendly and encouraging charm, but I'm not don't think I have the natural performance instinct.
+Some callers have a lot of on stage charisma – they're Performers with a capital P. I'm not sure that's ever going to be me; I try to evoke a friendly and encouraging charm, but I don't think I have the natural performance instinct.
 I'm sure I'll gain some of that over time, but I've tried to lean into what I see as my strengths: going deep on efficiency, clarity, and attentiveness to the room.

 I've also concluded that I really like doing this.
 I think I've gotten pretty good at it and I'm determined to get better.[^4]